amberhasan/say_what/README.md

 * DropdownMenu.tsx is the component that is used when a caption is selected and there is a "Copy to clipboard" and "Add to favorites"
 * Header.tsx holds all of the very top bar text and sometimes the back button.
 * Overview.tsx is a component I used to create the InfoScreen and OverviewScreen

+# Starting the application

+1. Make sure you have Yarn installed (you might need homebrew, if you have a Mac - you can install homebrew first and then install yarn).
+2. Clone this project somewhere and cd into it
+3. You need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.
+Run the following command from the _root_ of your React Native project with this command `yarn start`
+4. Let Metro Bundler run in its _own_ terminal.
+Open a _new_ terminal from the _root_ of your React Native project.
+Run the following command to start your _iOS_ app `yarn ios`.
+You can also run it by opening the iOS folder of the app in XCode, and then clicking the Play button If everything is set up _correctly_, you should see your new app running in your _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.